magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 <!--- MC-41917-->

 *  The new `product_alert` consumer improves the sending of customer alerts by creating queue messages, running the consumer, and improving execution time.
-Previously, {{ site.data.var.ee }} threw an out-of-memory exception when sending more than 100,000 product alerts.
-Magento also took more than 20 hours to send all alerts.
+Previously, {{ site.data.var.ee }} threw an out-of-memory exception when sending more than 100,000 product alerts. {{ site.data.var.ee }} also took more than 20 hours to send all alerts.

 ### Return Merchandise Authorizations (RMA)

 <!--- MC-42987-->

-*  The Admin Create Return Product grid now displays tax including prices only for products that are configured to display tax with prices.
+*  The Admin Create Return Product grid now displays tax, including prices only for products that are configured to display tax with prices.
 Previously, {{ site.data.var.ee }} did not check the configuration display settings on the `tax/calculation/price_includes_tax’`flag.

 ### Sales